 With getting 200 CRS points for simply obtaining a Canadian job offer, it’ll often leave you needing a little over 300 CRS points to make the cut.

 Getting a job offer is a difficult thing being abroad.
-Here at Green Light Canada we have collaborated with many local employees and are willing to help you make your Canadian dream come true.
+Here at Green Light Immigration we have collaborated with many local employees and are willing to help you make your Canadian dream come true.
 Check out our Job Search section to see what opportunities are available to you.

 3. OBTAIN PROVINCIAL NOMINATION